guptakaran11/grasskode-website/content/post/travel/bolavenplateau.md

   <em>Day 3 on the loop</em>
 </div>

 Now, when we left P&S garden there was a petrol pump about 3kms in the opposite direction of where we had to go, where we could have gotten a refuel.
-But, since we do not go back, (ever, as a rule,) we decided to move on.
+But, since we do not go back(ever, as a rule), we decided to move on.
 After all the road was just gorgeous by now!

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/48467016512_9f2789e2be_c.jpg" data-toggle="lightbox">